-She is a nationally recognized expert and sought after commentator on policing issues, and works with groups across the country to support campaigns to end profiling, police violence criminalization, mass incarceration, and deportation.
-She has testified before the President’s Task Force on 21st Century Policing, the White House Council on Women and Girls, the Prison Rape Elimination Commission, and a number of United Nations treaty bodies.
-She is a member of the Movement for Black Lives Policy Table, and was a founding member of the Steering Committee of New York City's Communities United for Police Reform, a city-wide campaign to challenge discriminatory, unlawful and abusive policing practices in New York City led by grassroots community groups, legal organizations, policy advocates and researchers from all five boroughs.
+She is a past member of the Movement for Black Lives Policy Table, and was a founding member of the Steering Committee of New York City's Communities United for Police Reform, a city-wide campaign to challenge discriminatory, unlawful and abusive policing practices in New York City led by grassroots community groups, legal organizations, policy advocates and researchers from all five boroughs.
 She was appointed to the New York City Council Young Women's Initiative in 2015, where she co-chaired the Anti-Violence and Criminalization Working Group.
-She was a 2014 Senior Soros Justice fellow, a founder of the National LGBT HIV Criminal Justice Working Group and chair of its policing subgroup.
-She is currently a Senior Fellow at the Invisible Institute.
-Her articles and opinion pieces have been published in the New York Times, Washington Post, Teen Vogue, Essence, the Guardian, the Root, the Lily, Rewire, Think Progress, and TruthOUT, and she regularly appears in national media outlets, including HBO, BET, MSNBC, and NPR.
+She was a 2014 Senior Soros Justice fellow, and a recent Senior Fellow at the Invisible Institute.

 Ritchie was lead counsel in Tikkun v.
 City of New York, ground-breaking impact litigation challenging unlawful searches of transgender people in police custody, and drafted and negotiated sweeping changes to the NYPD’s policies for interactions with LGBTQ New Yorkers, and has since supported organizations and law enforcement agencies across the country in developing policies around police interactions with women and LGBTQ people.
 She also served as co-counsel to the Center for Constitutional Rights in Doe v.
 Jindal, a successful challenge to Louisiana’s requirement that individuals convicted of “crime against nature by solicitation” register as sex offenders, and Doe v.
 Caldwell, the class action filed to remove all affected individuals from the registry, resulting in relief for over 800 class members.
 In Adkins v.
 City of New York, she secured a groundbreaking ruling that law enforcement discrimination against transgender people is subject to heightened constitutional scrutiny.
 In addition to impact litigation, she maintained a small practice focused on challenging police profiling and brutality against women and LGBTQ people of color in New York City for 15 years.